 Here is a selection of prepaid plans from Canstar Blue’s database with a minimum of 10GB of data, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 This table includes products with links to referral partners.

 The following table shows a selection of prepaid SIM-only plans with over 40GB data on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

-GoMo Mobile Phone Plans at a glance
+Gomo Mobile Phone Plans at a glance

 If you need more data, you can add a $5 Data Booster as needed, which will give you an additional 5GB.
-GoMo plans also include data rollover, so unused gigabytes can be stored in a data bank for later use (limit of 200GB).
+Gomo plans also include data rollover, so unused gigabytes can be stored in a data bank for later use (limit of 200GB).

-GoMo’s standard service could be a decent plan for your kids as it keeps things quite simple, although really it’d suit anybody.
+Gomo’s plans could be a decent plan for your kids as it keeps things quite simple, although really it’d suit anybody.
 You can find further information below.

-What does GoMo offer?
+What does Gomo offer?

 |Data-free video streaming|

 |Data-free music streaming|

 |Data overage fees|